The Iijoki river rowboat event - for the 38th time

 For the 38th time we will be rowing down the picturesque Iijoki River in traditional wooden boats.

 The Iijoki River Rowing event was created in 1983 as a protest against the plans to further dam the river and to build a reservoir that would drown large areas of local wilderness and tradition.
-This is also the 30th anniversairy of the law that protected our rapids.
 Now we have our goals in bringing back the river's native migratory salmon population.

-While we row in support of the freedom of the river and the return of the salmon, the Iijoki Rowing event has grown to be not just a protest, but also a cultural travel event for people looking to take a break from routine, get some fresh air, experience the local tradition, fresh waters, campfires and festivities of Northern Finland during the most beautiful time of the summer.
+While we´ve rowed to support the freedom of the river and the return of the salmon, the Iijoki Rowing event has grown to be not just a protest, but also a cultural travel event.
+It is place to be for people looking for a break from routine, to get some fresh air, to experience the local tradition, to enjoy fresh waters, campfires and festivities of Northern Finland during the most beautiful time of the summer.

 Iijoki Rowing is not a competition, but a journey to enjoy nature and the landscapes.
-Landscapes include local countryside and wilderness.
+The landscapes include local countryside and wilderness.

-Previous experience is not required, and people of all ages can join the event.
-The boats have experienced coxswains who know how to steer the boats in rapids or other difficult parts, so you'll be safe.- Pudasjärven luonnonsuojeluyhdistys ry
+You are albe to join us for a day or two or for the whole five-day row.
+No prior experience is needed.
+The boats have experienced coxswains who know how to steer the boats in rapids or other difficult parts, so you'll always be safe.

 Attendance fees, 2022